syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/wsl-application.md

 Ubuntu can be installed on a Windows machine by the Microsoft Store, follow these steps:

-Open the Start menu and search for `Control Panel`.
-Click on `Programs`, then click on `Turn Windows features on or off`.
-Scroll down and check the boxes next to `Windows Subsystem for Linux` and `Virtual Machine Platform`.
-Click `OK` and restart your machine.

-Once the installation is completed, open the Windows search.
-In the terminal, type `Ubuntu` and press Enter.
-This will launch the Ubuntu terminal within Windows.
+Open the Microsoft Store on your Windows machine.
+Search for `Ubuntu` in the Microsoft Store search bar.
+Click on the `Ubuntu` application and click the `Get` button to download and install the application.
+Once the installation is complete, click on the `Launch` button to start Ubuntu.
+This will install Ubuntu as a Windows Subsystem for Linux (WSL), which allows you to run a Linux environment directly on Windows without the need for a virtual machine.

 On Ubuntu, create a new user with a username and password.